mnafricano/KanoBot/README.md

 KanoBot
 =======

-The bot structure originally created for Storm Trooper in [Electric Storm](http://tt.fm/electric_storm).
+The source of Storm Trooper, the one and only bot in & for [Electric Storm](http://tt.fm/electric_storm).
-.